ga-wdi-exercises/slidey-mcshowington/README.md

 Life's easier when it takes place against a backdrop of soothing pictures.

-Create a webpage, the background of which is a slideshow that cycles through at least 5 different images.
+Create a webpage, the background of which is a slideshow that cycles through 5 different images, changing the background every 3 seconds.
 (I recommend using images hosted on Imgur.com.)

 Please touch only the `slidey_js.js` file.